 The next CI pipeline stage is optional and is commonly seen on software projects.
 Nevertheless, for data-driven solutions that rely heavily on code and stress the importance of its quality, a variety of code analysis mechanisms can be invoked:

-Code coverage which reports on the not-tested sections of the code.
+Code coverage, which reports on the not-tested sections of the code.

 Code style formatter, to align coding style with industry-standards.

-Code quality verification which employs metrics such as code size or complexity level to identify places where source code can be improved.
+Code quality verification, which employs metrics such as code size or complexity level to identify places where source code can be improved.

-Step 6: Release artefact(s)
+Step 6: Release artifact(s)

 Depending on the kind of project, the application is then packaged and uploaded to a repository (like GitHub or a container registry).
 There it can further processed and deployed to a staging or production environment.